Mobile: +64 (0)21 140 2062

 Dr David Bromell has degrees in English and History (MA Hons, Canterbury) and systematic theology (BD Hons, Melbourne; PhD, Otago).
 He has been a Visiting Scholar at Southern Methodist University, Dallas, Texas, in 1988; a Visiting Senior Fellow at the Institute of Policy Studies during 2007; and a Visiting Fellow at the University of Otago (Centre for Theology and Public Issues) in May 2011.

 David has worked in the tertiary education and NGO sectors and as a public servant since 2003.
-He is currently acting Chief Policy Advisor at the Ministry of Social Development.
+After 10 years at the Ministry of Social Development, including a year as acting Chief Policy Advisor, he moved to Christchurch in July 2013 to work with Environment Canterbury as Principal Strategy Advisor – Policy.

-David has published in the fields of theology, church history, philosophy, ethics, social development and psychotherapy.
-His current research interests focus on population diversity, social cohesion and public policy, and on the craft (and ethics) of policy analysis.
+David's current research interests focus on population diversity, social cohesion and public policy, the craft (and ethics) of policy analysis, and what 'a fair go' means in public policy making.

 His publications on public policy include: